schoe89/d3-training/src/materials/Week 4/Assignment/Assignment 4.md

 ### Part 1
 1. Use the `climate.json` file to create a horizontal bar chart that shows yearly global temperatures.
 Your chart should meet the following criteria:
     - Use a D3 scale for the x axis.
-    - The width of the bar should be related to the temperature and the each bar should have a label indicating which year that temperature represents.
+    - The width of the bar should be related to the temperature and each bar should have a label indicating which year that temperature represents.
     - The color of the bar should change each decade (you can choose whichever color you like for each decade)
     - The height of each bar should be 5 pixels with 2 pixels separating each bar.
     - The chart should have a title, axes, and axis labels